BetterThanTomorrow/calva/docs/site/pprint.md

 [`zprint`](https://github.com/kkinnear/zprint) | server | Recommended.
 Will need to be configured before [Jack-in](connect.md) if you want Calva's help to inject its dependencies

 These particular server side functions were chosen because they have pre-configured print-functions in [`cider-nrepl`](https://docs.cider.mx/cider-nrepl/).

+#### Or configure `printFn`

+If the selection of built-in `printEngine` support doesn't cut it, you can configure a custom function.
+This function will need to conform to the requirements of nREPL print functions.
+The VS Code settings editor will help you configure this one.

 ### Why does Server or Client Side Matter?